- 1 pound lean ground beef (90% lean)

 - In a large saucepan, cook beef and onion over medium heat until meat is no longer pink; drain.
 Stir in the tomatoes, water, tomato paste and spaghetti sauce mix.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes, stirring occasionally.

 - In a small bowl, combine the egg, cottage cheese and Parmesan cheese.
-Spread 2 cups meat sauce in a 13-in. x 9-in. baking dish coated with cooking spray.
-Layer with three noodles, half of cottage cheese mixture and half of remaining meat sauce.
+Spread 2 cups meat sauce in a 13x9-in. baking dish coated with cooking spray.
+Layer with three noodles, half of the cottage cheese mixture and half of the remaining meat sauce.
 Repeat layers.

-- Cover and bake at 350° for 50 minutes.
+- Cover and bake at 350° for 50 minutes or until a thermometer reads 160°.
 Uncover; sprinkle with mozzarella cheese.
 Bake 10-15 minutes longer or until bubbly and cheese is melted.
 Let stand for 15 minutes before cutting.
 Yield: 9 servings.

 Reviews forWeekday Lasagna